dataiku/dss-visual-edit/docs/sample-project-company-reconciliation.md

-# Sample project: Join Companies
+# Sample project: Company Reconciliation

 In this entity reconciliation project, 2 datasets representing the same companies need to be merged.
 We manually review and correct matches between company entities whose names differ.